Menu

 Those are likely to cost more, but if your primary activity is running, you’ll likely find a running-focused insurer or health plan provider who will be more than capable of underwriting a tailored policy suitable to your lifestyle.

 Running is a generalised activity which is not considered extreme.
-Therefore rate-setters across the UK insurance industry are not going to increase premiums.
+Therefore, rate-setters across the UK insurance industry will not increase premiums.
 They should reduce them, provided your circumstances don’t overshadow your activities.

-Insurance Hero has over 300 select partners on our panel, some of which exclusively focus on insurance products for runners, athletes, and extreme sports enthusiasts.
+Insurance Hero has over 300 select partners on our panel, some exclusively focusing on insurance products for runners, athletes, and extreme sports enthusiasts.

 What affects your premiums: